*You must apply through our Careers Page, https://careers.ntrems.com/jobs

 - Carrying transport equipment, lifting patients, stretchers and performing patient care for extended periods of time in possibly adverse situations.

-- Must be able to commit to a minimum of one shift per three months.
+- Must be able to commit to a minimum of one shift every ninety (90) days.

 - Maintains awareness of any and all changes in the system components and company policy.